-Dr. Kisekka’ s research group has led the development and evaluation of a hybrid system that integrates drip irrigation with center pivot sprinkler irrigation called Mobile Drip Irrigation (MDI).
+In his previous faculty position at Kansas State University, Dr. Kisekka’ s research group led the development and evaluation of a hybrid system that integrates drip irrigation with center pivot sprinkler irrigation called Mobile Drip Irrigation (MDI).
 Dr. Kisekka’ s work has shown that MDI can reduce nonproductive evaporative losses resulting in improved water productivity.
 His research group also has generated experimental data on crop-water-evapotranspiration relationships.
-Dr. Kisekka’s group is also involved in improvement and application of crop simulation models as tools for transferring experimental data to different environments, climate, and management practices.
+Dr. Kisekka’s group was also involved in improvement and application of crop simulation models as tools for transferring experimental data to different environments, climate, and management practices.
 This work has led to the development of a dynamic model-driven decision support tool (iCrop) that can be used for predicting effect weather, climate, soil, and management decisions on crop yield.

 Dr. Kisekka’ s extension/outreach activities are informed by his research and involve directly working with farmers by helping them adopt sustainable water management strategies and technologies that enhance profitability while minimizing risk.